ivanadokic/nba-stats/README.md

 ### Back-End
 [JavaScript API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API)

-Used free API to access NBA related data for all the NBA games.
+Dhe data in the reference API, [balldontlie API](https://www.balldontlie.io/api), used to create back-end Used free API to access NBA related data for all the NBA games.
 Games are updated as they complete, Live(ish) game stats are available (updated every ~10 minutes), and the data goes back as far as the 1979 NBA season🏀🛠️

 # Getting Started with Create React App